-Collins says she's reconsidering vote on taxes
+Collins says she would consider changing her tax plan vote

 - She helped kill the GOP's Obamacare repeal efforts earlier this year

-Washington (CNN)Republican Sen. Susan Collins of Maine says she's considering removing her support from GOP tax plans, saying in an interview she could change her vote if her proposed amendments don't make it in the final version.
+Washington (CNN)Republican Sen. Susan Collins of Maine says she would consider removing her support from GOP tax plans, saying in an interview she could change her vote if her proposed amendments don't make it in the final version.

 "I would (consider changing my vote)," she told CNN affiliate CBS WABI5 on Thursday.
 "I'm going to look at what comes out of the conference committee meeting to reconcile the differences between the Senate and House bill.
 So I won't make a final decision until I see what that package is."